-List of factors where an increase of the nominal time must be considered and must be applied if appropriate Consequence on the nominal on site duration (at least) Several medical devices directives included in the scope of the audit and/or Several conformity assessment routes for different devices and/or Significant number of certificates / types +10% Audit scope including class III, list A, DMIA devices +10% Number of NBOG categories included in the audit scope +10% if more than 3 (and so on by group of 3) Manufacturers using suppliers to supply processes or parts that are critical to the function of the medical device and/or the safety of the user or finished products. +0,5 day Manufacturers who install product on customer's premises. (time to assess actual installation) +0,5 day
+List of factors where an increase of the nominal time must be considered and must be applied if appropriate Consequence on the nominal on site duration (at least) Several medical devices directives included in the scope of the audit and/or +10% Several conformity assessment routes for different devices and/or Significant number of certificates / types

-Poor regulatory compliance by the manufacturer (with evidence +10- 30% in previous audit reports) Complicated logistics involving more than one building or 10% location where work is carried out. e.g., a separate design centre must be audited, particular manufacturing conditions Staff speaking in more than one language (requiring +10% interpreter(s) or preventing individual auditors from working independently) Very large site for the number of personnel included in the +10% scope of the audit System covers highly complex processes (eg software design and +10% validation) or relatively high number of unique activities Activities that require visiting temporary sites to confirm the +0,5 day activities of the permanent site(s) whose management system is subject to certification.
-In-house sterilization activities +0,5 - 1 day /type of process
+Audit scope including class III, list A, DMIA devices+10%Number of NBOG categories included in the audit scope+10% if more than 3 (and so on Number of NBOG categories included in the audit scope $+10\%$ if more then 3 (and so on more man 5 (and so on by group of 3) Manufacturers using suppliers to supply processes or parts that +0,5 day are critical to the function of the medical device and/or the safety of the user or finished products.
+Manufacturers who install product on customer's premises. (time +0,5 day to assess actual installation) Poor regulatory compliance by the manufacturer (with evidence +10- 30% 0 in previous audit reports) Complicated logistics involving more than one building or 10% location where work is carried out. e.g., a separate design centre must be audited, particular manufacturing conditions Staff speaking in more than one language (requiring interpreter(s) +10% or preventing individual auditors from working independently) Very large site for the number of personnel included in the scope $+10\%$ of the audit System covers highly complex processes (eg software design and +10% validation) or relatively high number of unique activities Activities that require visiting temporary sites to confirm the +0,5 day activities of the permanent site(s) whose management system is subject to certification.
+In-house sterilization activities $+0.5-1$ day /type of process